Chic Mid-Century Modern Living Room Design

 Go for a large, high-pile rug in an earthy tone like avocado green, rust, or a creamy off-white.
 Place it under your main seating area to define the zone and add a layer of warmth.
 Don't be afraid of a little texture.

 The natural warmth of walnut, teak, or even a good quality faux wood paneling is fundamental to a 70s aesthetic.
-It creates a cozy, enveloping feeling, harkening back to an era of natural materials.
-The truth is, wood never goes out of style, but its application changes.
+It creates a cozy, enveloping feeling, harkening back to an era of natural materials. wood never goes out of style, but its application changes.

 Consider a feature wall with horizontal wood panels, or invest in solid wood furniture pieces like a credenza, coffee table, or shelving unit.
 Look for designs with clean lines and rounded edges.
 Teak is particularly authentic.